 Production yields tell the story about what is happening on the floor each day.
 Specifying what the actual yield of each product is at the end of the production day should do more than simply update inventory, it should allow production managers to understand where the inefficiencies are.
 For example, if certain yields are lower than average for a common product, perhaps the training or instructions to prepare the item are not clear.
 Another example would be abnormally low yields for a less common product, perhaps the item calls for a piece of machinery that is not used as often and needs maintenance work.

 Sales managers should always know their most lucrative accounts and products.
 This information should be easily found and thoroughly broken down for intensive analysis in any Business Intelligence tool.
 Understanding the products that are selling out and those that are only ordered once a year allow marketing efforts to be focused properly.

 Some products are extremely profitable while others may actually cost the company more money to produce than they bring in.
-Checking product margins is not something that should be done once a year, but rather on a weekly or bi-weekly basis to ensure price changes, shortages in the industry, and new contracts have not created unfavorable margins.
+Checking product margins is not something that should be done once a year, but rather on a weekly or bi-weekly basis to ensure price changes, shortages in the baking industry, and new contracts have not created unfavorable margins.
 Strong business intelligence tools will give the user access to simple and detailed product margins instantly.